-Previously made by the Fuente family in the Dominican Republic for many years, Sosa cigars are now the property of A.J.
-Fernandez, who will also be producing them in Nicaragua and distributing them, as well.
+Tobacco grower and cigarmaker A.J.
+Fernandez has agreed to acquire Sosa Cigars.
+Previously made by the Fuente family in the Dominican Republic for many years, Sosa cigars will now be made in Nicaragua and distributed by A.J.
+Fernandez, according to the company.
 The Sosa cigar portfolio was previously owned by Sosa Cigars, also known as Antillian Cigar Corp.

 "This is only a purchase of the brands owned by the Sosa family," Celina Contreras Sosa, a lawyer for Sosa Cigars, told Cigar Aficionado.
 "There are still remaining business dealings that will keep Antillian Cigar Corporation a viable corporation for the time being, although we are considering a name change.
 So keep watch come January 2017."